sdenel/hstransfer/README.md

 TODO: compile downloader each time to ensure new hash?
 Downloader: ensure new hash each time.

-# Value compared to a bunch of bash commands
+# Aded value compared to a bunch of bash commands
 * Ability to work on Linux and Windows, without any pre-requirement on the remote side
 * Secured:
     * built-in encryption